psresnik/nlp_assignments/project/project_sw.md

 ### Overview

-*Please start by reading through Project option 1.
-What you have here is basically the same project, with the same requirements, but but doing the work on a different dataset/classification problem that you might find compelling or interesting.*
+*Please start by reading through [Project option 1](project_personality.md).
+What you have here is basically the same project, with the same requirements, but but doing the work on a different dataset/classification problem that you might find compelling or interesting.
+Therefore you should consider the instructions there to be the overview for this project also.
+Let us know if you find antyhing confusing or unclear.*

 ### Caution